telerik-boneyard/platform-friends-android/README.md

 The Friends sample app comes fully functional, but to see it in action you must link it to your own Telerik Platform account.

-What you need to set:
+1. Log in to the Telerik Platform portal.
+2. Create a new Hybrid or NativeScript app.<br>
+	You will only use the backend of the app.
+3. Click the **Data** tab and then click **Enable and populate with sample data**.<br>
+	Sample content types with data required for the app to run is automatically created for you.
+The button also enables the **Users** service where user accounts for the app are precreated.
+3. Click the **Settings** tab.
+4. Take note of your **App ID**.

+> If you happen to break the structure of the automatically generated Friends data, you can delete the app and start over.

-## API Key for Telerik Backend Services
+## App ID for Telerik Platform

-This is a unique string that links the sample mobile app to a project in Telerik Backend Services where all the data is read from/saved.
-When creating the project, you must base it on the Friends sample Backend Services project that has all the necessary data prepopulated.
+This is a unique string that links the sample mobile app to your Telerik Platform account where all the data is read from/saved.
+To set it in the app code:

-You must use this project's API key.
-To set it in the app:

 1. Open the `Friends/app/src/main/res/values/settings.xml` file.
-2. Find the `backend_services_api_key` string resource and set its value to the API Key of your Friends Backend Services project.
+2. Find the `backend_services_api_key` string resource and set its value to the App ID of your Telerik Platform app.

-> If you happen to break the structure of the automatically generated Friends sample project, you can delete it and a fresh instance will be created again for you automatically.
-Alternatively, you could create a new project and choose to start from a Friends template, instead of starting from a blank project.

 ## (Optional) Project Key for Telerik Analytics

-This is a unique string that links the sample mobile app to a Telerik Analytics project in your account.
+This is a unique string that links the sample mobile app to the Analytics part of your Telerik Platform app.
 If you do not set this the sample will still work, but no analytics data will be collected.

+1. In the Telerik Platform portal, go to your app.
+2. Click the **Analytics** tab and then click **Enable**.
+3. Go to **Analytics > Settings > Options** and take note of your **Project Key**.
-1. Open the `Friends/app/src/main/res/values/settings.xml` file.
+4. Open the `Friends/app/src/main/res/values/settings.xml` file.
-2. Find the `analytics_app_id` string resource and set its value to the Project Key of your Friends Analytics project.
+5. Find the `analytics_app_id` string resource and set its value to the Project Key that you acquired earlier.

 ## (Optional) Facebook App ID

-To demonstrate social login, we've pre-initialized the sample to use a purpose-built Facebook app by Telerik.
+To demonstrate social login, we have preinitialized the sample to use a purpose-built Facebook app by Telerik.
 However, you still need to enable Facebook integration in the Telerik Platform portal:

-1. Go to your app.
+1. In the Telerik Platform portal, go to your app.
-2. Click the Backend Services project that you are using.
-3. Navigate to **Users > Authentication**.
+2. Navigate to **Users > Authentication**.
-4. Ensure that the Facebook box is checked.
+3. Ensure that the Facebook box is checked.

 > Note that if you intend to use the code for a production app you need to set up your own Facebook application and adjust the Facebook app ID as follows: